psychogun/psychogun.github.io/docs/freenas/Mylar3-in-a-FreeNAS-iocage-jail.md

 ## Configuration of mylar3
 ### chown
-Make our service user `mylar` the owner of the newly created `mylar3` folder and do this recursively:
+Make our service user `mylar` the owner of the newly created `mylar3` folder, and do this recursively:
 ```bash
 root@Mylar3:/usr/local # chown -R mylar mylar3/
 ```